kieme/dainty/library/dacli/dainty_dacli.md

   - specify a list with a <pattern> name that have a value of <abc*>
 ```

-##### eg.3 an optional complex argument that require a value and can have two optional value parts
+##### eg.3 an optional compound argument that require a value and can have two optional value parts
 ``` sh
 definition: "(:person=:mantra:nickname)"
   - define a list with a name <person> which requires a value and have two addtional parts that are modifiedable.